wix-playground/wix-webdriver-manager/README.md

 * **appiumVersion**  - specify Appium version to use on cloud service
 * **iOSDeviceName** - specify iOS Simulator Device Name.
 Mac users only.
 Specified simulator should be downloaded in Xcode
 * **iOSPlatformVersion** - specify iOS Platform Version.
 Mac users only.
 Specified platform should be downloaded in Xcode
-* **androidDeviceName** - specify Android device name.
+* **androidDeviceName** - specify Android device name
 * **androidPlatformVersion** - specify Android Platform Version
 * **mobileApplicationPath** - specify absolute path to application binary.
 Will be used by Appium to install app on the device

 ---
 ## Contributing
 There are many ways you can contribute to our efforts.
 We are happy to accept pull requests and issues, and hope to have a fruitful discussion.
 We ask all participants to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting our Product Manager [Roi Ashkenazi](mailto:roia@wix.com).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported as new issue or via [email](mailto:automation@wix.com).

 ### Help us create better docs
 It's a cliché that open-source projects have terrible documentation.
 We don't want to be one of those!
 So please tell us about our docs: are they too verbose?
 Or too terse?
 What needed more explanation or more examples?
 Were they organized sensibly?